Synaptic plasticity alters the nature of chaos transition in neural networks: Results and discussion

 For simplicity, we set $\eta=0$ in the following discussion.
 We first show the theoretical results of Hebbian learning in Fig.~\ref{fig1}.
-In the $(k,g)$ plane, there appear two different dynamics regimes.
+In the $(k,g)$ plane, there appear two different dynamic regimes.
 When $k<0.8$, the chaos transition is continuous, while a larger value of $k$ would trigger a discontinuous chaos transition, as supported by the $q$-profile and its derivatives [see Fig.~\ref{fig1} (b,c)].
 In particular, a high value of $k$ will shift the onset of a chaos transition to a smaller synaptic gain parameter (than a standard value of $g_c=1$ for $k=0$).
-Note that in our case, the original non-reciprocal coupling is directly added by the Hebbian term (equivalently, $\tau\to0$---a very fast dynamics).
+Note that in our case, the original non-reciprocal coupling is directly added by the Hebbian term (equivalently, $\tau\to0$---very fast or instantaneous synaptic change).
 In this sense, our results are different from a recent study of finite $\tau$ using dynamical mean-field theory~\cite{Clark-2024}.
 Moreover, our current analysis could not distinguish the internal refined structures of chaotic regimes.
-Perhaps, additional parameters need to be introduced.
-We leave this exciting extension to future works.
+Perhaps, additional analysis such as Lyapunov exponents (detailed below) needs to be introduced.
 The merit of our method lies in the clarification of dynamical phase transitions through well-defined order parameters optimizing a free energy function, rather than the activity auto-covariance in dynamical mean-field theory, where the transition to chaos is commonly determined by the change of the concavity of a classical potential~\cite{Chaos-1988}.

-In addition, our theory predicts that the response parameter displays a peak on the right-hand side of the chaos transition point [Fig.~\ref{fig1} (d)].
-The peak gets closer to the transition point once $k$ becomes stronger.
+In addition, our theory predicts that the response parameter displays a peak on the onset of the chaos transition point [Fig.~\ref{fig1} (d)].
 Moreover, the negative value of $k$ does not alter the transition point and type [Fig.~\ref{fig1} (e,f)].
-These properties reflect the nature of unstable fixed points of the out-of-equilibrium dynamics.
-If a finite speed (but still small in magnitude) of dynamics is considered, i.e., studying the finite temperature case, one would obtain a peak at the exact onset of the chaos, as already shown in the non-plastic model~\cite{Qiu-2024}.
+If a finite speed (but still small in magnitude) of dynamics is considered, i.e., studying the finite temperature case, one would also obtain a peak at the exact onset of the chaos, as already shown in the non-plastic model~\cite{Qiu-2024}.

 We next look at the theory of feedback learning (Fig.~\ref{fig2}).
 Our theory predicts that tuning the feedback strength does not change the type of dynamics transition and the transition location.
 However, stronger feedback would limit the dynamics diversity, as expected from the readout error nature of the feedback strength.